 Arthroscopic Arthrolysis (Lysis of Adhesions)

-If aggressive physical therapy and MUA fail, arthroscopic removal of scar tissue (arthrolysis or lysis of adhesions) is considered.
+If physical therapy and MUA fail, arthroscopic removal of scar tissue (arthrolysis or lysis of adhesions) is considered.

 This procedure is preferably performed between 3 and 6 months after total knee replacement.
 The results are better if it is done between 3 to 6 months.
 The effectiveness of arthroscopic arthrolysis progressively declines after 6 months.